azz157/Udacity-font-end-Nanodegree-landing-page/README.md

-# Udacity-font-end-Nanodegree-landing-page
+# Landing Page
-this repository is dedicated for the second Udacity front end nanodegree: the landing page project
+this project is for Udacity's Front End Nanodegree program.Html and Css starter code provided by Udacity
+## Description
+This is basic landing page that uses Javascript to create a NavBar dynamically and to highlight sections when scrolled. the project uses CSS and JavaScript
+### To view project
+you don't need any to download any packges.